labuladong/fucking-algorithm/data_structure/implementing the functions of a calculator.md

 3、To handle spaces.
 For the sake of beauty, we habitually put spaces between numbers and operators, but we have to figure out ways to ignore these spaces.

 I remember a lot of textbooks on university data structure.
 When talking about data structures like stacks, they may use calculators as examples, but most can't make it clear.
-I don’t know how many future computer scientists will be so simple.
-The data structure dismissed.
+I don’t know how many future computer scientists may quit because of  such a simple data structure .

-那么本文就来聊聊怎么实现上述一个功能完备的计算器功能，**关键在于层层拆解问题，化整为零，逐个击破**，相信这种思维方式能帮大家解决各种复杂问题。
+Then this article talks about how to implement one of the above-mentioned full-featured calculator functions.**The key lies in dismantling the problems layer by layer and solving the problems one by one**, I believe that this way of thinking can help everyone solve various complex problems.

-下面就来拆解，从最简单的一个问题开始。
+Let's take apart.
+Starting with the simplest question.

-### 一、字符串转整数
+### 一、Convert string to integer

-是的，就是这么一个简单的问题，首先告诉我，怎么把一个字符串形式的**正**整数，转化成 int 型？
+Yes, it is such a simple question.
+First tell me, how to convert a **positive** integer in the form of a string into an int?

 ```cpp
 string s = "458";